openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

       neutron net-create net1
       neutron router-create router1

-The newly created network and router should be visible in Horizon.
+   The newly created network and router should be visible in Horizon and the PLUMgrid UI

 #.
-For further details on usability & features, contact PLUMgrid at info@plumgrid.com to obtain official documentation.
+For further details on usability & features, and to obtain official documentation, contact PLUMgrid at info@plumgrid.com.